Volkswagen Touran Review 2025: Price, specs & boot space

 No Volkswagen Touran should cost a fortune to insure, but it’ll be worth shopping around for quotes if you’re a young or inexperienced driver.

-Volkswagen Touran Review 2023: rear static
+Volkswagen Touran Review: rear dynamic

 Ask the heycar experts: common questions